dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 1. Break the ethos of the Dreamcatcher, in that its articles embody transparency, fairness, etc.
 1. Permit any naive investors to put their money in
+1. Offer any form of ownership or control other than NFAs and remaining funds

 ### Tactical Intent 3: Spend the Treasury on NFAs.